Umarjavaed/VFS-Algeria/README.md

    - The script logs in to [agendamentos.mne.gov.pt](https://agendamentos.mne.gov.pt/en/login) using your credentials.

 2. **Appointment Search:**
-   - Scans available slots and selects the desired date and time.
+   - Scans available slots and selects the earlist date and time.

 3. **Confirmation:**
    - Completes the booking process and sends a confirmation message.